 The Department of State, as part of its longstanding commitment to supporting equality throughout the world, partnered with civil society, the private sector, and law enforcement to discuss challenges, opportunities, and tools to advance racial equality in the Americas.
 Several hundred viewers participated in the series of three interactive, Spanish language web chats through embassy and civil society-hosted viewing parties across the region.
 In order to achieve shared prosperity and long-term security in the region, it is essential that all members of society, including people of African descent, can participate in political, economic, and social life and have access to opportunities.
 The series was developed in support of the United Nations International Decade for People of African Descent (Decade), a global initiative focused on recognition, justice, and development.

-The Decade is a global initiative focused on recognition, justice, and development.
 Approximately 200 million people of African descent live in the Americas and are present in every country across the region.
 Despite progress, people of African descent continue to suffer from higher poverty rates and less access to education and basic health services.
 Women and LGBTI persons of African descent often face multiple forms of discrimination, making them even more at risk when conflicts arise.
 U.S. Embassies in the Western Hemisphere have used the Decade as an opportunity for a positive discourse on U.S. civil rights, highlighting over 50 years of progress under the U.S. Civil Rights Act, and to share our narrative of common challenges following high-profile incidents in Ferguson, New York City, Baltimore, and Charlottesville.

 While we are proud of the progress we have made toward reducing discrimination and inequality, and ensuring equal opportunity for all, we know that we are not yet where we need to be.
 Yet, we remain aware that combatting inequality and discrimination is not just a domestic issue; it is a challenge every nation faces and a challenge we can all work together to overcome.